Jason Priestley: Personal life

 In 1999, Priestley crashed his Porsche car into a telephone pole in Hollywood Hills and was arrested for driving while under the influence.
 His driver's license was suspended for a year, and he was ordered to complete an alcohol-management program.

-Priestley and make-up artist Ashlee Peterson married on February 2, 1999, and divorced 11 months later on January 2, 2000.
+Priestley and make-up artist Ashlee Petersen married on February 2, 1999, and divorced 11 months later on January 2, 2000.
 On May 14, 2005, Priestley married Naomi Lowde, also a make-up artist.
-On July 2, 2007, the couple had a daughter, Ava Veronica.
+On July 2, 2007, the couple had a daughter.
 On April 13, 2009, Priestley announced that he and his wife were expecting their second child.
-On July 9, 2009, the couple had a son, Dashiell Orson.
+On July 9, 2009, the couple had a son.

 On July 9, 2007, he revealed on Late Night with Conan O'Brien that he had become an American citizen several weeks earlier.

-Priestley's sister, Justine, is also an actor and appeared in a couple of episodes of the 90210 spin-off Melrose Place, in 1996.

 In 2013, the restaurant chain Tim Hortons created a new doughnut in Priestley's honor, called The Priestley.
 The new doughnut was not rolled out on a nationwide scale, though.

 On May 6, 2014, HarperOne published Priestley's autobiography Jason Priestley: A Memoir.

+In December 2017, amid renewed public scrutiny of Harvey Weinstein following sexual misconduct allegations against him, Priestley said on Twitter that he had punched Weinstein in the face during a Miramax party after the 1995 Golden Globe Awards, after Weinstein told him to leave and then grabbed his arm.
+Priestley later said he had not recognized Weinstein at the time of the altercation and only learned his identity the next day.

+In 2024, Priestley relocated with his wife and two children from Los Angeles to Nashville, Tennessee, saying the decision was driven by finding a school in Nashville that worked for both of his children.

+In July 2024, following the death of his former Beverly Hills, 90210 co-star Shannen Doherty, Priestley paid tribute to her on social media, describing her as "a force of nature."
+He later said in an August 2024 interview that her death still came as a surprise to him despite knowing of her long cancer battle.